Yatharth-Nanda/Keypad-Driver/README.md

 - **HELP Button**: Instantly open Google in a browser, providing quick access to the internet for comprehensive information or rapid problem-solving.

 ## Installation

+## Note
+Please make necessary changes to the make file to run the same at your end , for demonstration purposes the makefile has been hardcoded with certain values.

 1. **Clone the repository**:
     ```bash